Fenix HT18 Flashlight Review

 Retention and Carry

-Also included is a lanyard, which would attach on the tailcap.
+Also included is a lanyard, which would attach to the tailcap.
 The lanyard and pouch can be used at the same time with no issues.

 There is no pocket clip.